coolbop1/automart/README.md

 ## Getting Started
-This is a node.js project, so you will have to install node  on your machine to get this up and running but the this project already hosted [here](https://thawing-beach-89294.herokuapp.com/)
+This is a node.js project, so you will have to install node  on your machine to get this up and running but then this project is already hosted [here](https://thawing-beach-89294.herokuapp.com/)

 ### Prerequisites
 To start the server, give the following command in terminal